VUNutri/Documentation/README.md

 So go ahead and make something cool too!

 ## Front-End crash course
 This crash course is designed for developers, who want to learn how to start coding web-based apps.
 The course covers topics from basic HTML to React.js JavaScript library.
-If you are familliar with some topics, feel free to skip them and go to more advanced ones.
+If you are familiar with some topics, feel free to skip them and go to more advanced ones.

 Before you start, don't forget to pick a text editor of your choice.
 There are plenty of good ones but I suggest you to grab my favorite - [Visual Studio Code](https://code.visualstudio.com/).